-First fete day for Ebisu, the god of wealth.
+First celebration of Ebisu, the god of wealth.
 The festival draws a big crowd of people, especially of merchants who pray for prosperity in their businesses.
 Hoekago (palanquins) in which Geisha and famous figures sit, are carried to the shrine.
 The stalls are set up in the shrine precincts, and vendors sell bamboo branches, a symbol of good luck, shouting loudly to visitors, "Buy bamboo branches, and your business will prosper ! "

 ● Jan.
 8 & 9 from 10 a.m.: Parade of Hoekago